- Basic Horticulture

 9."Botany of Horticultural Crops" by V Ponnuswami and S Muthukumar

-“Botany of Horticultural Crops” Book Review: This book can be used for teaching undergraduate and postgraduate courses and students under the horticultural department about the horticulture crops and their botanical information.
-This book helps to understand plant life from different perspectives, from the molecular, genetic and biochemical level through organelles, cells, tissues, organs, individuals and communities of plants.
-It contains 6 chapters.
-They are plant morphology, fruits, vegetables, flowers, medicinal and aromatic crops and spices and plantation crops.
-Each chapter has subtopics under it with proper images, introduction, details and summary.
-This book on horticulture will certainly help the readers for better understanding of latest advancements and technologies in the subject.
+“Botany of Horticultural Crops” Book Review: The book is suitable for teaching undergraduate and postgraduate courses to students in the horticultural department, providing information on horticultural crops and their botanical characteristics.
+The book offers a comprehensive understanding of plant life, exploring its molecular, genetic, and biochemical aspects, as well as its organelles, cells, tissues, organs, individuals, and communities.
+It comprises six chapters, covering plant morphology, fruits, vegetables, flowers, medicinal and aromatic crops, and spices and plantation crops.
+Each chapter is equipped with detailed subtopics, including proper images, introductions, details, and summaries.
+This horticulture book is an excellent resource for readers seeking to deepen their understanding of the latest advancements and technologies in the field.

 10."Plant Diseases Management in Horticultural Crops" by Ahamad S

-“Plant Diseases Management in Horticultural Crops” Book Review: This book can be used for teaching undergraduate and postgraduate courses and students under the horticultural department and want to learn about crop diseases.
-The layout of each chapter includes a brief introduction and pathogen-wise description of the diseases.
-The book contains recent information on IDM, Concepts and Practices in Integrated Plant Diseases Management, biological control, Emerging and threatening diseases of plants, detection, diagnosis and management.
-It also describes threats in food stuff, Characterization and Management of Papaya Ringspot Virus, Cloning, etc. Some chapters are vividly illustrated with photographs of typical symptoms, graphs, tables and line drawing to make the subject more interesting and easy to understand for students.
+“Plant Diseases Management in Horticultural Crops” Book Review: This book is suitable for instructing both undergraduate and postgraduate students within the horticultural department who are interested in learning about crop diseases.
+Each chapter’s format includes a brief introduction followed by a description of the diseases categorized by the pathogen.
+The book covers a wide range of topics including recent information on IDM, Concepts and Practices in Integrated Plant Diseases Management, biological control, Emerging and threatening diseases of plants, detection, diagnosis, and management.
+It also addresses issues related to threats in food products, Characterization and Management of Papaya Ringspot Virus, Cloning, and more.
+Additionally, some chapters in the book are accompanied by photographs of typical symptoms, graphs, tables, and line drawings to aid in students’ understanding and make the subject matter more engaging.

 11."Fruit Crops (Horticulture Science Series)" by T Radha and Lila Mathew

-“Fruit Crops (Horticulture Science Series)” Book Review: This book is designed for the undergraduate and postgraduate students of agriculture universities.
-This book is giving a deep knowledge about various aspects of fruit culture, tropical & subtropical fruit culture.
-This book has given an introduction on Fruit Industry deals briefly with production statistics, social, nutritive and industrial relevance and importance of fruit production.
-Additionally, it provides a complete overview of all principles and practices associated with Orchard planning, Layout and Management and on Classification of fruit crops includes botanical, horticultural and environmental grouping.
-This book gives a detailed description on different contents including origin, distribution, botany & varieties, classification, climate & soil requirements, propagation, cultivation methods, flowering, harvesting, post-harvest methods and crop protection of different fruit crops coming under each group such as tropical, subtropical and arid & semi-arid fruits.
-Information provided in this book is of use to students, teachers, scientists, extension workers, orchardists and others interested in fruit culture.
+“Fruit Crops (Horticulture Science Series)” Book Review: This book is intended for both undergraduate and postgraduate students studying at agricultural universities.
+It offers in-depth knowledge on various aspects of fruit culture, specifically tropical and subtropical fruit cultivation.
+The book also includes an introduction to the fruit industry, covering production statistics, social and nutritional significance, and the industrial importance of fruit production.
+Furthermore, it provides a comprehensive overview of the principles and practices related to orchard planning, layout, and management, as well as the classification of fruit crops based on botanical, horticultural, and environmental criteria.
+Each group of fruit crops, such as tropical, subtropical, and arid and semi-arid fruits, is described in detail, including its origin, distribution, botany and varieties, climate and soil requirements, propagation, cultivation methods, flowering, harvesting, post-harvest methods, and crop protection.
+This book is a valuable resource for students, teachers, scientists, extension workers, orchardists, and anyone with an interest in fruit culture.

 3. Diseases of Horticultural Crops and their Management